istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 The following are some basic trouble shooting steps for common mesh expansion issues.

-*    When making requests from VM to the cluster, ensure you don't run the requests as `root` or `istio-proxy` user.
+*    When making requests from a VM to the cluster, ensure you don't run the requests as `root` or `istio-proxy` user.
 By default, Istio excludes both users from interception.

 *    Verify the machine can reach the IP of the all workloads running in the cluster.
 For example: